microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 <a name="HOLTitle"></a>
-# Using the Custom Vision Service to Perform Image Classification #
+# Using the Microsoft Custom Vision Service to Perform Image Classification #

 ---